Mental health issues are common; one in four people are affected every year.

 For customer facing roles you can also include dealing with aggression as a common stressor.

-What can you do to mitigate the impact of some of these stressors on your staff?
+Consider how you can mitigate the impact of some of these stressors on your staff.

 In supporting a member of staff with a mental health issue, you don’t have to do everything.
 There are lots of organisations you can signpost them to:

-- Occupational Health – make sure you know how OH can support you and your employees.
+- Occupational Health – make sure you know how Occupational Health can support you and your employees

-- Access to Work – You may be eligible for an Access to Work grant which can pay for practical assistance for someone with a disability or mental health condition to get a job or stay in work.
-There is more information here including about Northern Ireland which has a different system.
+- Access to Work – you may be eligible for an Access to Work grant which can pay for practical assistance for someone with a disability or mental health condition to get a job or stay in work

 Many workplaces are committed to training staff to become mental health first aiders.
 They recognise the importance of making support available and of raising awareness about mental health across the workforce.